-- (1) A location allowance is payable at the rate determined by the Commission and endorsed by Cabinet. - The location allowance is payable as part of the annual salary and the rate will be based on the level of hardship/vulnerabilities encountered at the location.
+- (1) A location allowance is payable at the rate determined by the Commission and endorsed by Cabinet. - (2) The location allowance is payable as part of the annual salary and the rate will be based on the level of hardship/vulnerabilities encountered at the location.

 The Commission will determine allowance using a formula that has a base location amount with a hardship allocation added to it.
-This formula will be reviewed annually. - (3) Hardship is defined as: - (a) Lack of access to potable running water and lightning; - (b) Lack of access to basic goods and services such as basic health care, education, water and sanitation; - (b) Remoteness (from main island of Tongatapu, from main island) - (c) Access to safe and regular transportation; - (d) Access to secure communications; - (e)Lack of opportunities to participate fully in the socioeconomic activities of the community; - (g)Lack of basic resources (including income) to meet family and cultural obligations; - (h) Vulnerability to climate change - (4) The location allowance is payable to the following locations - (a) 'Atata and 'Eueiki in Tongatapu - (b) outer island of Vava'u (excluding 'Uta Vava'u and those that could be reached by causeways or are too close to the main island) - (c) Outer islands of Ha'apai (excluding Lifuka and Foa) Niuatoputapu and Niuafo'ou. - (5) Hardship factor is payable to employees relocated to remote islands in the following rates confirmed by the Tonga National Bureau of Statistics:
+This formula will be reviewed annually.

+- (3) Hardship is defined as: - (a) Lack of access to potable running water and lightning; - (b) Lack of access to basic goods and services such as basic health care, education, water and sanitation; - (b) Remoteness (from main island of Tongatapu, from main island) - (c) Access to safe and regular transportation; - (d) Access to secure communications; - (e) Lack of opportunities to participate fully in the socioeconomic activities of the community; - (g) Lack of basic resources (including income) to meet family and cultural obligations; - (h) Vulnerability to climate change - (4) The location allowance is payable to the following locations - (a) 'Atata and 'Eueiki in Tongatapu - (b) outer island of Vava'u (excluding 'Uta Vava'u and those that could be reached by causeways or are too close to the main island) - (c) Outer islands of Ha'apai (excluding Lifuka and Foa) Niuatoputapu and Niuafo'ou. - (5) Hardship factor is payable to employees relocated to remote islands in the following rates confirmed by the Tonga National Bureau of Statistics:

+201 25 1 5 1

 'Ataata & Eueiki 2% of Basic Salary

-Outer islands of Vava'u (excluding 'Uta Vava'u and those that could be reached by causeways or are 5% of Basic Salary
+Outer islands of Vava'u 5% of Basic Salary

+(excluding 'Uta Vava'u and those ,

-and those that could be reached by causeways or are •
+that could be reached by

-too close to the main island)
+causeways or are too close to the

+main island)

-Outer islands of Ha'apai (excluding Lifuka and 6% of Basic Salary
+Outer islands of Ha'apai 6% of Basic Salary

-Foa) •
+(excluding Lifuka and Foa)

 Niuatoputapu 8% of Basic Salary

 Niuafo'ou 10% of Basic Salary